bencorrado/sysext-examples/README.md

  - `FALCO_VERSION`: Falco version to build.
 This defaults to the latest available if not set.
  - `LIBRESPEED_CLI_VERSION`: LibreSpeed CLI version to build.
 This defaults to the latest available if not set.
  - `NOMAD_VERSION`: Nomad version to build.
 This defaults to the latest available if not set.
+ - `CNI_PLUGINS_VERSION`: CNI plugins version to build.
+This defaults to the latest available if not set.

 It has three modes of operation:
  - `KEEP_FILES=true` and `PUSH=false`: This is the default method.
 It will generate the files locally but not build the docker image nor push it.